 - Submission of official transcripts from all colleges and universities attended, even if a degree was not earned.

-- Submission of a typed letter of intent written by the applicant and expressing the applicant's professional goals as relevant to the program for which application is made.
+- Submission of a letter of intent written by the applicant expressing their professional goals.

 - Submission of a non-refundable $50.00 US application processing fee.

 - International students must also provide a certification of finances; and for non-native English speaking candidates proof of language test scores (such as the TOEFL): see the International Graduate Admissions page and the Office of International Education & Programs for details.